-Planning for Special Studies or Permit Support Monitoring-In consultation with TCEQ staff, and in consideration of the elements of the QAPP, special studies and monitoring projects to support permits will be systematically planned.
-The Performing Party project manager will coordinate with TCEQ to establish the planning team, schedule the meeting (90 days prior to the planned sampling date), distribute meeting materials in advance of the meeting, facilitate the meeting, and prepare meeting minutes.
+Planning for Special Studies or Permit Support Monitoring-In consultation with TCEO staff, and in consideration of the elements of the OAPP, special studies and monitoring projects to support permits will be systematically planned.
+The Performing Party project manager will coordinate with the TCEQ CRP project manager to establish the planning team, schedule the meeting (90 days prior to the planned sampling date), distribute meeting materials in advance of the meeting, facilitate the meeting, and prepare meeting minutes.
 The Performing Party will submit planning materials for the meeting to all participants no later than one week prior to the meeting.
-Meeting materials will include, as appropriate, a problem definition, as currently understood, a description of the budget, personnel and schedule issues, maps, information on past or on-going studies, historical water quality data, Integrated Report findings, wastewater discharge information, known or expected sources of contamination, existing monitoring sites, land use information, etc. Planning meeting summary notes will be provided to participants within two weeks of the meeting.
+Meeting materials will include, as appropriate, a problem definition, as currently understood, a description of the budget, personnel and schedule issues, maps, information on past or on-going studies, historical water quality data, Texas Integrated Report of Surface Water Quality (IR) findings, wastewater discharge information, known or expected sources of contamination, existing monitoring sites, land use information, etc. Planning meeting summary notes will be provided to participants within two weeks of the meeting.
 The information developed during the planning meeting will be incorporated into a QAPP appendix.

 QAPP Appendices-Special studies and permit support monitoring projects that have different objectives than those described in the basin-wide QAPP will be incorporated into the QAPP as appendices after they are thoroughly planned in consultation with TCEQ.
 The QAPP appendices will be written in the TCEQ prescribed format and reference sections of the basin-wide QAPP as appropriate, and otherwise address information unique to the project.
-Unique aspects of special projects include the problem definition, the task description, measurement performance specifications, sample design rationale, sampling methods requirements, etc. QAPP appendices will be sent to TCEQ through the TCEQ CRP project manager.
-QAPP appendices for Special Studies or Permit Support Monitoring will be submitted to TCEQ no later than 30 days after the planning meeting using the TCEQ-approved shell format.
-The Performing Party will address TCEQ comments, modify the document, and submit the final QAPP appendix to the project manager within 30 days of receipt of TCEQ comments.
+Unique aspects of special projects include the problem definition, the task description, measurement performance specifications, sample design rationale, sampling methods requirements, etc. QAPP appendices will be sent to the TCEQ CRP project manager.
+QAPP appendices for special studies or permit support monitoring will be submitted to the TCEQ CRP project manager no later than 30 days after the planning meeting using the TCEQ-approved shell format.
+The Performing Party will address TCEQ comments, modify the document, and submit the final QAPP appendix to the TCEQ CRP project manager within 15 days of receipt of TCEQ comments.